NewYorkCityCouncil/fullstack-coding-challenge/README.md

 - Empty methods/views and serializers for the endpoints that you will use on the React side.

 ## Important things to know about the data
 1. The fields `account` and `council_dist` both refer to a council district.
-However, `account` refers to the district in which the complaint is being made, and `council_dist` refers to the district in which the person who is making the complaint lives. *(i.e., John Doe is the Council Member for District 1, if a noise complaint labels ACCOUNT as NYCC01 and COUNCIL_DIST as NYCC34, that means the complaint is being made in his district, but the person who filed the complaint lives in district 34).*
+However, `account` refers to the district in which the complaint is being made, and `council_dist` refers to the district in which the person who is making the complaint lives. *(i.e., John Doe is the Council Member for **District 1**, if a noise complaint labels `account` as `NYCC01` and `council_dist` as `NYCC34`, that means the complaint is being made in his district 1, by a person who lives in district 34).*
 2. All of the data are string data types except for the open and close dates.
 In addition, the data is **NOT** entirely clean; some fields will be empty strings or NULL.
+3. Single digit districts numbers are padded by a zero in the Complaint table, **BUT** single digit district numbers in the UserProfile table are **NOT** padded by a zero.
+You will need to take this into consideration when writing your code.

 ## How to Start
 1. Start by forking our [Github repository](https://github.com/NewYorkCityCouncil/fullstack-coding-challenge) that contains the starter code.